foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 In my initial research, there were two hashtags that used "Cake Decorating" at the start.
 <br>
 <br>
-I wanted to use "Cake Decorating" as a stepping stone.
-My goal was to see if I could find any other hashtags that started with "cake decorating"
+This gave me the idea to use "Cake Decorating" as a stepping stone.
+My goal was to see if I could find any other hashtags that started with "cake decorating".
 </p>
 Going back to the description field, I started to type out <b>#CakeDecor</b>.
 Being a longer word, I was surprised that more related hashtags popped up.
 </p>